 Alternative strategies to grateful patient programs

 Grateful patient fundraising is optional, and whether or not you participate is up to your organization.
-If you don’t want to go the grateful patient route, there are plenty of other ways to boost revenue amid government funding cuts.
+If you don’t want to go the grateful patient route, there are plenty of other ways to boost revenue through philanthropy.
 These include:

 - Community-centric fundraising: This strategy involves cultivating long-term relationships with community members and organizations, such as local businesses, volunteers, and civic leaders, rather than patients.